harshithasuresh2410-byte/LIC_lab/README.md

 Conclusion

-The design successfully meets all academic requirements and power constraints.
+The design successfully meets all requirements and power constraints.
 The minor 4.8% deviation in gain is attributed to the channel length modulation effect of the 180nm PMOS mode